gazebosim/gz-sim/tutorials/auto_inertia_calculation.md

  * Water-tight triangle meshes are required for the Mesh Inertia Calculator.
  * Currently, the mesh inertia is calculated about the mesh origin.
 Since the link inertia value needs to be about the Center of Mass, the mesh origin needs to be set at the Center of Mass (Centroid).
+Functions to transform the inertia matrix to the mesh centroid in case the mesh origin is set elsewhere are under development.
+Therefore, this should hopefully be fixed in the future.
  * Since the vertex data is used for inertia calculations, high vertex count would be needed for near ideal values.
-However, it is recommended to use basic shapes with the geometry tag (Box, Capsule, Cylinder, Ellipsoid and Sphere) as collision geometries to reduce the load of calculations.
+However, it is recommended to use basic shapes with the geometry tag (Box, Capsule, Cylinder, Ellipsoid and Sphere) as collision geometries get a better overall simulation performance or RTF.